chef/chef-web-docs/content/azure_marketplace.md

     1. `Username`: <NAME>
     Example:`chefuser`
     1. `SSH public key`: Copy your existing public key or make a new key pair.
     1. `Size`: The vCPUs and memory for your instance.
-The recommended minimum is 4vCPUs and 16GB memory.Example:`Standard D4s v3`
+The recommended minimum is 4vCPUs and 16GB memory.
+Example: `Standard D4s v3`

     {{< figure src="/images/az_automate_custom_settings.png" alt=" Custom Settings" >}}